 The Moon is the nearest celestial object in our observable universe and is always a favorite at star parties.
 It was the target of past manned and robotic exploration missions, and it is likely that public interest will be stimulated again as new lunar missions are announced and executed.
-Many avid lunar observers voiced their desire for a second, more challenging program to follow the very popular Lunar Program.
+Many avid lunar observers voiced their desire for a second, more challenging program to follow the very popular Lunar Observing Program.
 In response the Astronomical League formed a program for experienced lunar observers called Lunar II.
 Lunar II program goals include stimulating and maintaining a continued interest in lunar observing.
 This new program will also require participants to make at least 100 observations of the Moon.
 It is designed to help members improve their observing skills and expand their knowledge of the visible lunar surface.
-It is similar in some ways to the Messier Club and it requires participants to go farther than the Lunar program.
+It is similar in some ways to the Messier Observing Program and it requires participants to go farther than the Lunar Observing Program.
 For example, prominent features like the Sea of Crises and Tycho Crater will be revisited, observing them in greater detail and/or in varied sun-lighting.
 New targets, such as the Cordillera Mountains have been added.
 Some observations will be relatively easy, such as finding and describing the Sea of Isles; others, like hunting domes and rilles will be more challenging and require greater observing skill.
 Participants will also create a small, basic map of the visible face of the Moon.

 Rules and Regulations

-1. Be an Astronomical League member in good standing, through membership in an affiliated local club or society, or as a Member-at-Large.
+1. Be an Astronomical League member in good standing, through membership in an affiliated local club or society, or as a Member at Large.